natalieagus/50002/docs/FPGA/programmable_machine.md

 		* Value of `Reg[0x1]` to display P2 Score at all times
 		* Value of `Reg[0x8]` to display game time left at all times

+{: .note}
-	> **Note**: depending on your design, you may not we need to show the counter value, but it will  cause you to keep track of two counters: the one displayed to the players, and this internal counter. *These two counter values must be equal at all times.* If you have problems synchronising between the two, then just have ONE dff to track the current counter value that's read by the output device as well similar to how P1 score and P2 score are also displayed.
+Depending on your design, you may not we need to show the counter value, but it will  cause you to keep track of two counters: the one displayed to the players, and this internal counter. *These two counter values must be equal at all times.* If you have problems synchronising between the two, then just have ONE dff to track the current counter value that's read by the output device as well similar to how P1 score and P2 score are also displayed.

-Coding a REGFILE on an FPGA is not an issue after you have solidly **define** the addressing system, and input/output ports of the module.
-This REGFILE should be implemented as a single file, e.g: `regfile.luc`.
+Coding a `REGFILE` on an FPGA is not an issue after you have a clear idea about its addressing system, and input/output ports of the module.
+This `REGFILE` should be implemented as a single file, e.g: `regfile.luc`.
 See [this github file](https://github.com/natalieagus/SampleAlchitryProjects/blob/master/CounterGame/source/game_miniRegfiles.luc) for its sample implementation.

 ## Designing the ALU and Support Datapath